rgst-io/stencil/docs/reference/template-module.md

 Templates can also call `file.Create` to create a new file within a loop.
 For more information see the [`file.Create` documentation](/functions/file.Create)

+#### Library Templates

+Library templates special templates that are meant to only contain functions callable by the current module.
+They cannot call `file` methods as they do not ever generate files.

+To create a library template, create a file with the `.library.tpl` extension.

 ### `manifest.yaml`

 The manifest.yaml file is arguably the most important file in a stencil module.
 This dictates the type of module, the arguments that the module accepts, and the dependencies that the module has.